-How to earn Bitcoin from your podcast
+How to do value4value and earn Bitcoin from your podcast

 Enabling your podcast

-This guide is going to assume that you are hosting with a podcast host (and not hosting yourself), so you’re unable to edit the raw RSS feed.
+This guide is going to assume that you are hosting with a normal podcast host (and not hosting yourself), so you’re unable to edit the raw RSS feed.

 1. Make sure your podcast is in the Podcast Index

-3. Register with PodcasterWallet.
+2. Register with PodcasterWallet.

-4. Enter a custom node for your podcast in PodcasterWallet.
+3. Enter a custom node for your podcast in PodcasterWallet.

 We’re going to use one on a service called Satoshis.Stream, which starts

 03c457fafbc8b… - you’ll find it on the Satoshis.Stream website.

-5. Download Telegram Messenger
+4. Download Telegram Messenger

-Satoshis.Stream uses a chat program called Telegram to work.
+To control Satoshis.Stream, you will use a chat program called Telegram to work.
 It’s a fully-featured and private messager which some of your friends are already using.
 It’s free, for whatever system you use: download it from their website.

-6. Start to register your podcast with Satoshis.Stream
+5. Start to register your podcast with Satoshis.Stream

-7. Add a code in one of your recent shownotes
+6. Add a code in one of your recent shownotes

 Satoshis.Stream needs to know you control your RSS feed.
 It’ll give you a short claim code to put into a recent podcast’s shownotes.
 Put it in, wait a little bit, and try the